AutmnIT/Responsive-Web-design-freeCodeCamp-/README.md

 # Responsive-Web-design-freeCodeCamp-
-This contain all the projects required to earn certification
+This contain all the projects required to earn certification of Responsive-Web-design-freeCodeCamp